plajjan/pypeakflow/README.md

 Status of this is alpha alpha.. but please contribute if you are interested in the topic :)

+I'm currently using both SUDS and ZSI for SOAP calls as I'm having difficulty decoding certain results with SUDS while for other stuff SUDS provides much better output.

 Usage
 -----
 Try running a command;